idunn-network/idunn-dht/README.md

 ## Plan

 - DHT for discovery *only*
+    - So really a DRT (distributed routing table)
-- Nodes are identities
+- Nodes are devices
+    - Device keys are signed by identity keys
-- Multiple locations per node
+- Single location per node
 - No data entries in DHT – only nodes
-- TODO: cryptographic protocol for peer joining:
+- TODO: cryptographic protocol for peer joining
-    - Support verification
-    - Signing subkeys
-    - Revocation of subkeys

 ## Design notes

 - Routing table, per bit:
     - Primary contact bucket
-    - “Replacement cache” of all nodes
+    - Agreed no “replacement cache”
-- Collections are multimaps
-    - Node IDs to 1+ contacts/locations
+    – Mark failed nodes as stale; replace with new when seen
-- One message for DHT: `Lookup(node)`
+- One message/response for DRT
+    - Message: `Lookup(node)`
+    - No need for `PING`: just mark failing nodes as “stale” and replace with new when observed.
+    - No need for DHT data-related messages
 - On receipt of `Lookup(node)`:
     - Build and reply with set of `k` nodes
+        - Fill initially from associated bucket
-      - If we have `node` in replacement cache, include it
+        - If fewer than `k` in bucket:
-      - Fill remaining entries with closest nodes routing table
+            - Fill first from higher buckets
+            - Then fill from lower
 - To perform a node lookup for `node`:
     1. From routing table, build set of `k` closest nodes
     2. Send `Lookup(node)` messages to the `α` closest we have not yet queried.